Community

 SUPER BOWL LEGACY GRANTS

-Each year, the NFL seeks to improve the surrounding communities of the Super Bowl host city with the Super Bowl Legacy Grant Program, made possible thanks to an annual $1 million contribution from the NFL Foundation and matched by the Super Bowl Host Committee.
+Each year, the NFL, via the NFL Foundation, seeks to improve the Super Bowl host community through its Super Bowl Legacy Grant initiative by awarding a $1 million grant matched by the Super Bowl Host Committee and allocated to local nonprofit organizations.